Dr Becky Martin

 About

 Becky has a background in the History of Science and Medicine.
 Her doctoral work explored the role of anatomical models in nineteenth-century medical teaching, focussing specifically on the intersection of their use and visual development with ideas around racial hierarchy.
 As a Caird Fellow at the National Maritime Museum, she led community engaged research work uncovering histories of individuals previously hidden or forgotten within collections.
 In her recent projects she has investigated the photographic record of the 1872-76 HMS Challenger Expedition, the colonial history of the London School of Hygiene & Tropical Medicine, and the development of healthcare systems in colonial Nigeria.
+Before taking up the post of Project Researcher, she previously worked as Research Project Officer and Website Migration Officer here at the Museum.

 double logo